Sharp detection of low-dimensional structure in probability measures via dimensional logarithmic Sobolev inequalities: Derivation of Functional Inequalities

 The goal is to bootstrap this to obtain dimensional improvements to the Euclidean LSI.
-The original insight of~\cite{Bakry_Ledoux_2006} is to recognize that the test functions $g$ are probability density functions.
-This suggests considering $g(x) = (T^{-1})_\# f(x) = |\det \nabla T(x)| f(T(x))$ for $f:\R^d \to \R_+$ and $\int f(x)\d\x=1$, i.e., the pushforward of a probability density $f$ under diffeomorphisms $T^{-1} : \R^d \to \R^d$, and optimizing the bounds with respect to $T$ (or $T^{-1}$).
+The insight of~\cite{Bakry_Ledoux_2006, Dembo_1990} is to recognize that the test functions $g$ are probability density functions.
+This suggests considering $g(x) = (T^{-1})_\# f(x) = |\det \nabla T(x)| f(T(x))$ for $f:\R^d \to \R_+$ and $\int f(x)\d\x=1$, i.e., the push-forward of a probability density $f$ under diffeomorphisms $T^{-1} : \R^d \to \R^d$, and optimizing the bounds with respect to $T$ (or $T^{-1}$).
 Specifically, Bakry and Ledoux considered the map $T(x) = \sigma x$, optimizing over the scalar parameter $\sigma > 0$.
-Dembo~\cite{Dembo_1990} generalized this construction to maps $T(x) = Ax$ with symmetric positive definite matrices $A = A^\top \succ 0$.
+Dembo~\cite{Dembo_1990} considered the more general construction of maps $T(x) = Ax$ with symmetric positive definite matrices $A = A^\top \succ 0$.